Skip to content

 • Implement automated NPI detection and classification for content accessed by Copilot

-• Configure the incident response program in Microsoft Purview: document the 72-hour notification workflow for Microsoft as service provider; establish escalation paths and notification templates for Copilot NPI incidents
+• Configure the incident response program in Microsoft Purview: verify that service provider agreements require Microsoft to provide 72-hour notification per Rule 248.30(a)(3); establish escalation paths for Copilot NPI incidents

 • Test incident response procedures with Copilot-related NPI breach scenarios